pgriffey91/Federation-of-Fantasy-Footballers/README.md

   it covers the league's full history — this makes a lot of Sleeper API calls, so it's only loaded the first time you open the page, not on initial page load.
+- **On This Day** — every trade, plus full results from any startup/rookie draft, that happened on today's calendar date in any past season.
+Walks the same full season history as Head-to-Head, so it's lazy-loaded on first visit too.
 - **Rule Book** — the full rulebook with a live search box.

 ## Adjusting things later